lwerdna/notes/ref/KvmLibvirt.md

 Do `lsmod | grep kvm` to see that it is loaded.

-qemu is the actual virtualizer that uses kvm.
+qemu is the actual virtualizer that uses KVM.

 There is also a libvirt daemon running called libvirtd and can be enabled with `systemctl enable --now libvirtd`.